menixator/procella/README.md

 The remaining 4 bytes are just garbage data that is generated randomly within the microbit.
-This would actually help mitigate an attack where the attacker has access to a microbit running the program and reading the output on the other end of the GPIO pin.
+This would actually help mitigate an attack where the attacker has access to a microbit running the program and reading the output.

 If these random bytes were not filled, the values in those positions will always be an unchanging value, let's assume 0.
 Therefore, the packet for A will always be the same(even after encryption) no matter how many times you send it.
-The attacker can use this information to map out all the possible outputs on the GPIO pin for all the combinations and essentially create a device that can talk to a Receiver without even having to know the packet format.
+The attacker can use this information to map out all the possible outputs on the for all the combinations and essentially create a device that can talk to a Receiver without even having to know the packet format.

 However, if these 4 bytes are filled with random values, the chances of two